Oxford-Particle-Physics/cmpp/README.md

 All of the examples require a working python implementation

-## Suggested ways to get the data
+## Possible ways to get the data

 - Download the content of the gitlab repository or single directories as a zip file
-- Import it into your personal gitlab/github
+- Import it directly into your personal gitlab/github

 ## Executing the notebooks